 All the TV commercials or add papers stuffed into my postal box do not seem to indicate that either.
-Folks seem to like “Merry Christmas” as greeting of good tidings and cheer.
+Businesses alike seem to like “Merry Christmas” as greeting of good tidings and cheer.
 (The “reason for the season” conversation is a topic for another blog and post…)

 Is Merry Christmas Offensive?

 Are people really becoming offended or upset by a simple good wish of a Merry Christmas?
 I cannot find any sound documentation that reflects that.
 None of the folks I work with or communicate with do not seem all bent out of shape about it either.
 They are all busy “Merry Christmasing”!

 In fact, if Happy Holidays is used it is generally not as a slam against Christmas, rather it is viewed to be a more inclusive greeting covering Christmas to New Years and everything in between.

 All my life I have wished folks in person or in written cards and emails “Merry Christmas!” and I continue to do so to this day.
 Including my business emails.
 Not once have my actions been brought to my attention as not appreciated, nor have I alienated or lost a single contact by doing so.
 Every single email is responded back with a “Merry Christmas to you too!” — or just a “You too!”.

 And, when I moved to the south a decade ago, I can tell you from experience there is a heck of a lot of “Merry Christmasing” going on!
 Folks down here wouldn’t have it any other way!
 So, there you have a regional aspect to consider as well.

 I have had folks wish me a Happy Hanukkah over the years.
 I’m not Jewish and I was not offended nor did I feel uncomfortable with them doing so.
 They offered me a nice wish with sincerity.
 What could be wrong with that?